-We’ve got a lemon tree growing in a large pot at the back doorstep.
+I’ve got a lemon tree growing in a large pot at the back doorstep.
 It’s just bursting in to bloom at the moment.
-Unfortunately we’re also starting to get a bit of scale appearing on the undersides of some of the leaves.
+Unfortunately it is also starting to get a bit of scale appearing on the undersides of some of the leaves.

 If you’ve got scale on your citrus trees, you’ll probably also notice that there are ants crawling over your tree too.
 Scales shoot a sweet substance called honeydew.
 Ants like to ‘farm’ the scale to feed on the honeydew.
 They’ll even pick the scale up and move them all over the tree.
 Honeydew also leads to sooty mould, a black dusty fungus that grows over the leaves and stems.
 Controlling the scale will also get rid of the sooty mould.